An Arithmetic Analogue of Fox's Triangle Removal Argument: Abstract

 \section{Abstract}

 We give an arithmetic version of the recent proof of the triangle removal lemma by Fox \cite{Fox11}, for the group $\F_2^n$.

-A triangle in $\F_2^n$ is a tuple $(x,y,z)$ such that $x+y+z = 0$.
+A triangle in $\F_2^n$ is a triple $(x,y,z)$ such that $x+y+z = 0$.
 The triangle removal lemma for $\F_2^n$ states that for every $\eps > 0$ there is a $\delta > 0$, such that if a subset $A$ of $\F_2^n$ requires the removal of at least $\eps \cdot 2^n$ elements to make it triangle-free, then it must contain at least $\delta \cdot 2^{2n}$ triangles.
-We give a direct proof which gives an improved lower bound for $\delta$ (as a function of $\eps$), analogous to the one obtained by Fox for triangle removal in graphs.
+This problem was first studied by Green \cite{Green05} who proved a lower bound on $\delta$ using an arithmetic regularity lemma.
+Regularity based lower bounds for triangle removal in graphs were recently improved by Fox and we give a direct proof of an analogous improvement for triangle removal in $\F_2^n$.

 The improved lower bound was already known to follow (for triangle-removal in all groups), using Fox's removal lemma for directed cycles and a reduction by Kr\'{a}l, Serra and Vena \cite{KralSV09} (see \cite{Fox11,ConlonF12}).
 The purpose of this note is to provide a direct Fourier-analytic proof for the group $\F_2^n.$